-Please refer to the section entitled: "Declination Axis Backlash Tests," which explains how to use PulseGuideTM and MaxImDLTM software to characterize your mount's performance.
-It is found towards the back of this manual.
+Please refer to the section entitled: "Declination Axis Backlash Tests," which explains how to use $PulseGuide^{TM}$ and $MaxImDL^{TM}$ software to characterize your mount's performance.
+It is found in Appendix A of this manual.

 Additional Support

 Remember that additional information on the servo drive system is now found in the separate Astro-Physics GTO Servo Motor Drive System manual.